 - Copy the “Directory (tenant) ID” value from Azure and paste it into the “Tenant ID” field in the Designer.

-- As a confirmation, navigate to the “Advanced” tab (in the Edit OAuth2 Connection screen) and double-check that the “Redirect URL” matches the “Redirect URI” configured in Azure (Authentication > Platform Configurations > Web).
+- Switch to the “Advanced” tab and double-check that the “Redirect URL” matches the “Redirect URI” configured in Azure (Authentication > Platform Configurations > Web).
 If not, adjust the “Redirect URI” in Azure to match the “Redirect URL” in CloverDX.

 - Click on “Authorize”.
-This will bring up a login screen so pick your account and accept the requested permissions.
+This will bring up a login screen; select your account and accept the requested permissions.

 - Your connection will be authorized.

-- Add EmailSender component to your graph.
-Note it sends an email for each incoming record so in case you want to obtain just one email (e.g a notification with the count of processed rows after a successful run) add also Aggregate before it.
+- Add the EmailSender component to your graph.
+Note that it sends an email for each incoming record so in case you want to obtain just one email (e.g., a notification with the count of processed rows after a successful run), also add the Aggregate component before it.

-- Consider also adding Map component to the graph.
-While you can setup the email directly inside EmailSender, using separate component to prepare its parts (subject, from, to...) would make your graph more organized.
+- Consider also adding the Map component to the graph.
+While you can set up the email directly inside EmailSender, using a separate component to prepare its parts (subject, from, to...) would make your graph more organized.
 It will also allow you to review the setup by inspecting the edge from Map to EmailSender.

 - Set Aggregate to count all processed rows.

 - Set Map to prepare the message.
-Subject, from, to and body are required parts of email.
-As you are using delegated permissions, put your own email address in from field.
-You can also add a name of file to be sent as an attachment here.
+Subject, from, to, and body are required email parts.
+As you are using delegated permissions, put your own email address in the from field.
+You can also add the filename to be sent as an attachment here.

-- Next, open EmailSender component and set its Message property to use the prepared email parts.
+- Next, open the EmailSender component and set its Message properties to use the prepared email parts.

-- There are several ways to setup attachments: it can either be a local file or be included directly in input data.
-Here we obtain the path to the sent file via attachment field prepared in Map component.
+- There are several ways to set up attachments: it can either be a local file or it can be included directly in input data.
+Here we obtain the path to the sent file via the attachment field prepared in the Map component.

 - Finally, configure EmailSender to utilize the newly created OAuth2 connection.